-Marcy Twete is a recognized leader reputation management and corporate responsibility for multinational, Fortune 500 companies.
+Marcy Twete is a recognized leader corporate reputation management, corporate responsibility and sustainability for multinational, Fortune 500 companies.
 She believes (to tweak a quote from Former President Bill Clinton) there is nothing wrong with corporate America that cannot be cured by what is right with corporate America.

 Marcy’s background also includes nearly a decade in the nonprofit sector, working and consulting for organizations including WomenVenture, Pillsbury United Communities, Women Thrive, Lucile Packard Children’s Hospital, the University of Cambridge and others.
 She led and advised annual and capital campaigns ranging from $3 million to $4 billion.
 She was also the founder and CEO of a women’s career development initiative that attracted more than 1 million women to its services from 2012-2014 and the author of the book “You Know Everybody!
 A Career Girl’s Guide to Building a Network That Works.”

-Marcy is a proud Board member for numerous organizations including Chicago Architecture Foundation, Step Up and Girl Scouts of Greater Chicago and Northwestern Indiana.
+Marcy is a proud Trustee at the Chicago Architecture Center and National Board Member for Step Up.
 She received her undergraduate degree in Political Science from the College of Saint Benedict and her MBA from Kellogg School of Management at Northwestern University.